 If you do take a date night approach to budgeting or setting goals to make it more fun, make sure you keep the libations to a minimum.
 That way you’ll both be focused.
 You may even want to try treating yourself to a second glass once you’ve set your financial goals together.
 If there’s an incentive, then there’s motivation to accomplish said mission.

-And if you or your partner have poor credit history, there are ways you can help each other boost credit scores.
+And if you or your partner have a poor credit history, there are ways you can help each other boost credit scores.

 Tips for building each other up when it comes to credit